 Two more interesting facts about the American horseshoe crab involve its vision and blood.
 Vision involves a complicated arrangement of nine eyes, on both the top and underside of the body, some that simply detect light and others that can develop images.
 The American horseshoe crab’s vision system has been the subject of a huge amount of physiological research.

 Unlike in mammals and most animals, the American horseshoe crab’s blood is not iron-based and is instead full of copper compounds.
-Therefore, rather than being red, it is bright blue!
+Therefore, rather than being red, American horseshoe crabs have blue blood.
 The blood is also a valuable natural product in several medical tests and forms the basis for a large fishery for American horseshoe crabs.
 Amazingly, individuals do not die after being almost completely drained of their blood, so fishers capture them alive, bleed them in special facilities, and then return them to the ocean to continue living.

 Population trends of the American horseshoe crab are not clearly known, but the species is generally considered near threatened with extinction.
 While the fishery for the medical industry claims to return individuals to the ocean alive, their practices may interrupt mating cycles and other natural behavior.
 Furthermore, for many years there has been a fishery for American horseshoe crabs to be used as bait in lobster traps.
 The combination of these activities with coastal development and beach tourism may threaten American horseshoe crab populations.